erba06/Movie-app/README.md

 Issue the following command to start mongod: sudo service mongod start

-Type this command from the terminal to  To run the Spring Boot: cd react
+Type this command to build the React.js application and deploy to Spring Boot 2.0.0 application. npm run build
-./gradlew bootRun